fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Set-AzureRmRedisCacheDiagnostics.md

 PS C:\>Set-AzureRmRedisCacheDiagnostics -ResourceGroupName "ContosoResourceGroup" -Name "PeakCache" -StorageAccountId "/subscriptions/fffff139-aaaa-bbbb-cccc-21f21f35806e/resourcegroups/myresourcegroup/providers/Microsoft.Storage/storageAccounts/mystorageaccount"
 ```

-This command enables diagnostics for an azure_2 Redis cache.
+This command enables diagnostics for an Azure Redis cache.

-This command will enable diagnostics or update the storage account for all azure_2 Redis Caches in the same region for the subscription.
+This command will enable diagnostics or update the storage account for all Azure Redis Caches in the same region for the subscription.

 ## PARAMETERS